AI & ML

 Risk tierExample actionDefault controlSuggested thresholds

-Tier 4 (Irreversible/Regulated)Delete user data; file regulatory reportDual control + explicit auditTwo-person rule; mandatory justification text
+Tier 4 (Irreversible/Regulated)Delete user data; submit a formal reportDual control + explicit auditTwo-person rule; mandatory justification

 # agent_config.yaml (example)